History In And Around Fayetteville

 - Fayetteville is home to the New River Gorge Bridge, completed in 1976, and at the time was the world’s longest arch bridge.

-- The National Park Service created the New River Gorge National River in 1978, and protects more than 70,000 acres of land in and around the gorge.
+- The National Park Service created the New River Gorge National River in 1977 and protects more than 70,000 acres of land in and around the gorge.
+In December 2021, the 53-mile stretch of river, along with the 70,000+ acres, were redesignated as the 63rd U.S. national park, the New River Gorge National Park and Preserve.

 - The Civil War Trail passes through Fayetteville.